-“I live in a huge city with millions of people - there is too much competition.”
+- “I live in a huge city with millions of people - there is too much competition. for new guitar students”

-“Most people don’t have money to spend where I live.”
+- “Most potential guitar students don’t have money to spend where I live.”

-“The economy is bad – people don’t want to spend their money on guitar lessons.”
+- “The economy is bad – people don’t want to spend their money on lessons.”

 - “I don’t have the same impressive musical credentials as my competitors - that’s why I am not getting any guitar students.”

 Fact is, all these so-called reasons are nothing more than BS excuses.
 The very best, most successful guitar teachers are able to consistently attract guitar students all year around, in any country in the world, with or without impressive music degrees.
 (I know this, because I’ve trained almost all of them.)

 When it comes to your guitar teaching credentials, there is only one that really matters - the training that you have (or don’t have) on how to teach guitar.
 Fortunately, this credential is one you can easily get at any time and it doesn't require you to invest tens of thousands of dollars and 4 or more years of your life (like a traditional music degree does).
 More importantly, getting guitar teacher training will show you how to easily overcome all the challenges and problems you currently consider impossible to solve in your guitar teaching + easily fill your schedule with guitar students.